asinghani/sky130-chip-vis/README.md

 ```

-6. After the script finishes running, it should output one or more GIF files containing the visualization (multiple if multiple modes are selected).
-The script is fairly self-verifying, with most assumptions documented as `assert`s, so if it fails on your design, please file an issue with details about the design and the error message from the assertion failure.
+6. After the program finishes running, it should output one or more GIF files containing the visualization (multiple if multiple modes are selected).
+The program is fairly self-verifying, with most assumptions documented as `assert`s, so if it fails on your design, please file an issue with details about the design and the error message from the assertion failure.

 ## Configuration Parameters